Plantlyfe/HOMELAB-/README.md

 - Configured IP addresss to match Access Point VLAN Subnet (outside DHCP range)
 - DNS inquires redirected to R1.
 Turned off DHCP server fuction.
 - Performed Ping test to confrim connectivity with different devices in the planylyfe domain.
-- Setup allows wireless administration & SSH connections into network devices & servers
+- Setup allows for wireless administration & SSH connections into plantlyfe domain network devices & servers.

 ## **Future Plans**
-- Introduce **Firewall** Technologies such **Fortigate** or **Pfsense** into infrastrucutre for extra layer of security.
+- Introduce **Firewall** Technologies such **Fortigate** or **pfSense** into infrastrucutre for extra layer of security.
 - Implement site to site VPN to an Oracle Cloud VM via **Cisco IPSec Tunnel** for network access control
 - Expand Splunk dashboards for **threat detection**.
 - Learn **Python** and set up an Ansible Playbook for Network Automation.